Natural burial: Memorialization

+Environmental considerations

 While natural burials tend to prevent the environmental damage done by conventional techniques, some practitioners go further by using burial fees to acquire land to restore native habitat and save endangered species.
 Such land management techniques are called "conservation burials".
 In addition to restoration ecology, and habitat conservation projects, others have proposed alternative natural uses of the land such as sustainable agriculture and permaculture, to maintain the burial area in perpetuity.
 Landscaping methods may accelerate or slow down the decomposition rate of bodies.
 Natural burials sometimes do not use any machinery or heavy equipment for digging the grave site.
 Instead, the grave sites may be dug by hand.

-The first official conservation burial was established in the United States; however, natural burial grounds have been used previously throughout human history and are used in many countries, recently particularly in the UK.

 Environmental issues with conventional burials

 Each year, 22,500 cemeteries across the United States bury approximately: